Sharly-Chess/sharly-chess.github.io/docs/screens/index.en.md

 To make this possible, _Sharly Chess_ includes a built-in web server that other devices can connect to.
 In fact, the entire interface is built using web pages — which is why you need a browser to access it, even on your local machine.

+{: .tip }
-Don’t be put off by the technical terms — you don’t need to know anything about web development to use _Sharly Chess_.
-A web server is simply a program that sends web pages to browsers that connect to it.
+> :point-right: Don’t be put off by the technical terms — you don’t need to know anything about web development to use _Sharly Chess_.
+> A web server is simply a program that sends web pages to browsers that connect to it.

-### Accessing _Sharly Chess_ – the URL
+### Accessing _Sharly Chess_ (URL)

 The URL is the address you enter into your browser's address bar to access the _Sharly Chess_ interface.
 On the machine where _Sharly Chess_ is running, the URL for the home page is: